Note that there is a newer version of the application profile - please check here for the latest version

 |rioxxterms:apc||Zero or one||

-This element expresses whether or not the resource being described has an associated 'article processing charge'.
+This element expresses whether or not the resource has an associated 'article processing charge'.
 The value of this element MUST be one of the following:

 |rioxxterms:author||One or more||

 The author of the resource may be a person, organisation or service, but is most commonly a person.
-Where there is more than one author, a separate rioxxterms:author element MUST be used for each one.
+This element SHOULD take an optional attribute called id, which MUST contain an HTTP URI which uniquely identifies the author.
+Where there is more than one author, a separate rioxxterms:author element MUST be used for each.
 As many authors may be entered as required.
-If the author is a person and it is desired to record that person’s affiliation, the affiliation SHOULD be recorded as a rioxxterms:contributor element (see rioxxterms:contributor).
-This element SHOULD take an optional attribute called id, designed to hold a machine-readable and unique identifier, if available, for the author.
-Any ID entered here MUST be in a form which allows it to be parsed and recognised automatically.
-The ideal use of this element is to include both a machine-readable ID in the id attribute, and a text string in the body of the element, thus:
+The ideal use of this element is to include both an HTTP URI in the id attribute, and a text string in the body of the element, thus:

 Where the author is a person, the RECOMMENDED format is to add text in the form Last Name, First Name(s), and to include an ORCID ID, if known, in its HTTP URI form, e.g.